|

 Its extended stay - the species winters in Africa and breeds in southern Europe

-The long sea crossings involved in its moving from Ireland to Orkney
+The long sea crossing involved in its moving from Ireland to Orkney

-All these points are arguable and many birders to this day feel it should have been accepted as a genuine vagrant to Britain and disagree with the verdict of the BBRC.
+All these points are arguable, the last being nonsensical and many birders to this day feel it should have been accepted as a genuine vagrant to Britain and disagree with the joint verdict of the BOURC and BBRC.

 Another record of a dark morph bird that was seen and photographed at Cape Cornwall, St Just, on the 20th May this year (2024), on a day when over 500 Red Kites were seen migrating through Cornwall, might be a potential first for Britain.
 We will have to await the verdict from the BOURC and BBRC.